Infrastructure and Stations

 - Preparation of the next revision of the TSI INF:

-- Is “refueling of traction battery” really an INF topic?
+- Is “refuelling of traction battery” really an INF topic?

 - What is expected on the new topic “low-cost infrastructure for low density lines”?